 Zoo Media Policy

 Our public relations staff is eager to help you!
-We welcome the opportunity to assist credentialed electronic and print journalists with feature stories and editorial coverage of the Houston Zoo.
+We welcome the opportunity to assist credentialed broadcast, electronic and print journalists with feature stories and editorial coverage of the Houston Zoo.

 A few things to keep in mind: